aspose-barcode-cloud/aspose-barcode-cloud-docs/barcode/getting-started/quickstart/_index.md

 weight: 30
 ---

+## **Overview**
+These instructions explain how to initialize Aspose.BarCode Cloud API and install the required libraries.
+You can easily embed barcode generation and decoding features into applications running on any modern OS.

 ## **Create an account**
 The first thing you need to do to get started with Aspose for Cloud is sign up for a [free account](https://docs.aspose.cloud/total/creating-and-managing-account/).
 ## **Create an API client app**